-As summarized in Table 1, the additional benefits criterion identifies benefits beyond water supply that are generally provided under each alternative.
-Projects that provide multiple benefits may be prioritized above those with fewer benefits.
+The additional benefits criterion identifies benefits beyond water supply that may be provided under each alternative.
+Projects that provide multiple benefits are prioritized above those with fewer benefits.
 The San Diego Region Stormwater Resource Plan (SWRP) identified five primary project benefits that are used to score projects for regional prioritization and funding: water quality, water supply, flood management, environment, and community (ESA 2017a).
 Projects designed for stormwater capture and use are focused on water supply benefits, but may also provide additional benefits in the other four categories.
-Additional benefits that generally apply to each use alternative were identified, as determined by applying the first (highlevel) set of questions in the SWRP checklist (Table 4).
+Additional benefits that generally apply to each use alternative were identified, as determined by applying the first (high-level) set of questions in the SWRP checklist (Table 4).